Analysis | The U.S. and Britain’s coronavirus calamities

 In both countries, nationalist politicians often pander to founding values of individual liberty above all else.
 That dogmatism proved deadly in the pandemic.

-“The myth of a unique and defining love of personal freedom as a badge of nationhood underpinned a profound reluctance to impose life-saving restrictions on movement and social gatherings,” wrote the Irish commentator Fintan O’Toole, reacting to Johnson’s late March celebration of the “ancient, inalienable right” for Britons to go to pubs.
+“The myth of a unique and defining love of personal freedom as a badge of nationhood underpinned a profound reluctance to impose life-saving restrictions on movement and social gatherings,” the Irish commentator Fintan O’Toole wrote, reacting to Johnson’s late-March celebration of the “ancient, inalienable right” of Britons to go to pubs.
 The same could easily be said of the unwillingness of many officials in the United States to implement lockdowns.

 “Other people might put up with that sort of thing, but not the English,” O’Toole added.
 “On the altar of this exceptionalism, lives have been sacrificed.”

-Note: Correction: An earlier version of this piece incorrectly referenced quarantines enacted by European countries in late February.
-The first major lockdowns on the continent were ordered in early March.
-The piece has been updated.